K48N/rek0n-probe/README.md

 # rek0n-probe

-Part of [rek0n](https://github.com/K48N/rek0n).
 Probes GPU memory and picks WebGPU or CPU for local inference.

 ## Overview